NetworkBlockDevice/nbd/doc/proto.md

 - Servers that implement block constraints through `NBD_INFO_BLOCK_SIZE` and desire maximum interoperability SHOULD NOT require them.
   Similarly, clients that desire maximum interoperability SHOULD implement querying for block size constraints.
-Since some older clients default to a block size of 1024 bytes, implementations desiring maximum interoperability MAY default to that size.
+Since some clients default to a block size of 512 bytes, implementations desiring maximum interoperability MAY default to that size.
 - Clients or servers that desire interoperability with older implementations SHOULD implement the `NBD_OPT_EXPORT_NAME` message in addition to `NBD_OPT_INFO` and `NBD_OPT_GO`.